 Here’s a house museum few may have heard of, but it makes for a very interesting detour in Milan nonetheless.
 In 1883 the brothers Fausto and Giuseppe Bagatti Valsecchi had a new façade built for their palazzo, located between Via Santo Spirito and Via Gesù, in the heart of Milan.
 Inspired by 16th-century Lombard aristocratic tradition, they set about furnishing their noble premises with Renaissance artifacts of glass, ivory, majolica, and precious metals.
 Today you can view the palazzo and its elegant contents pretty much as the brothers left it – a true house museum.

 5. Enzo Ferrari House Museum, Modena

-This new museum is about a hundred miles south of Milan and features a sweeping metal roof meant to resemble – you guessed it — the hood of a Ferrari.
+This museum is about a hundred miles south of Milan and features a sweeping metal roof meant to resemble – you guessed it — the hood of a Ferrari.
 Appropriately enough, the museum includes both birthplace and childhood home of the founder of the Ferrari race car company.
 But it’s the vast collection Ferraris, as well as Maseratis and Alfa Romeos, that really steal the show.
 The place represents a true marriage of the classic and futuristic, Italian-style – don’t miss it.

 Which one of these Museum Houses would you visit?
 Make sure to let us know in the comments!